jakazmie/AIDays/MachineLearning/README.md

 This lab walks you through building a custom image classification model using Transfer Learning and Azure Databricks Deepl Learning Pipelines

+## 11-AMLWalkthrough
+This lab is an end-to-end walkthrough of Azure Machine Learning service.